Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 Professional sporting events have long been prime targets for violent attacks and terrorism, given their vast audiences.
 In recent years, these events have become targets of cyberattacks as adversaries exploit venue operations to disrupt events, abuse payment systems for fraud, breach networks to steal data, and take advantage of how athletes interact with fans.

-While game time is pivotal, there are many other vulnerabilities to which sports franchise operators and event organizers must apply resources, including a growing and increasingly fragmented ecosystem of stakeholders like broadcast and streaming partners, ticket distributors, and legalized gambling platforms.
+While game time is pivotal, sports franchise operators and event organizers must also allocate resources to address many other vulnerabilities, including a growing and increasingly fragmented ecosystem of stakeholders like broadcast and streaming partners, ticket distributors, and legalized gambling platforms.

 1. Athletes Need More Training